performant-software/Neatline/docs/final/style-tab-colors.md

 ## Fill Color (Selected)

-The "Selected Fill Color" is used to represent the "body" of a polygon when the cursor hovers or clicks on the record.
+The "Selected Fill Color" is used to represent the "body" of a polygon when the record is highlighted or selected (for example, when the cursor hovers or clicks on the record).
 In many cases, it looks nice to set the "Fill Color" and the "Selected Fill Color" to the same value, and use the opacity settings to distinguish between the regular and selected states of the record.
 In other cases, though, when you want a more pronounced distinction, it can make sense to set a separate color for the selected state.

 ## Stroke Color